Yinnerston/Untitled-Gundam-Game/docs/web/04_history_of_dotnet.md

 :::tip Versions
 Versions of `.NET Core` after 5 are simply called `.NET`
 :::
-- `.NET Standard` bridges the gap of ???
+- `.NET Standard` bridges the gap of ??? --> Replaced by .NET 5.0
-  - Xamarin
-  - Mono
   - Unity
   - ^ Does it bridge all these into one abstraction layer?
 - `.NET 6.0` collapses above abstraction layers into one ???
+- Xamarin : platform for developing native mobile applications using .NET
+  - Is this a pokemon?
+It evolved into `.NET MAUI`
+- Mono : Open source implementation of .NET DEAD
+- ASP.NET: Web application framework related to .NET

 ### History lessons from .NET